Stackclash/5e-vault/5. Mechanics/Classes/Ranger.md

 At 6th level, you gain an additional favored terrain.

 At 6th level, you choose one additional favored enemy, as well as an associated language.
 Your choice should reflect the types of monsters you have encountered on your adventures.

+### Deft Explorer Improvement (Level 6)
+_Source: Tasha's Cauldron of Everything p.
+56_

+You gain an additional benefit when you reach 6th level in this class.

+#### Roving

+Your walking speed increases by 5, and you gain a climbing speed and a swimming speed equal to your walking speed.

 ### Ranger Archetype feature (Level 7)